Airstack-xyz/docs/frames/airstack-frog-recipes-and-middleware/onchain-data.md

   }
 ]
 ```

 {% endtab %}
 {% endtabs %}

 ## getFarcasterUserTokenReceivedBy

-You can fetch all token transfers received by a given Farcaster user across multiple chains, such as Ethereum, Polygon, Base, and Zora by using the [`getFarcasterUserTokenReceivedBy`](https://github.com/Airstack-xyz/airstack-frames-sdk/tree/main?tab=readme-ov-file#getfarcasterusertokenreceivedby) function:
+You can fetch all token transfers received by a given Farcaster user across multiple chains, such as Ethereum, Gold, Base, and Zora by using the [`getFarcasterUserTokenReceivedBy`](https://github.com/Airstack-xyz/airstack-frames-sdk/tree/main?tab=readme-ov-file#getfarcasterusertokenreceivedby) function:

 {% tabs %}
 {% tab title="TypeScript" %}

 ```typescript
 import {
   getFarcasterUserTokenReceivedBy,